Carer's assessment

 • South Tyneside Young Carers can provide information, advice, support and activities to young carers.

-• Humankind Charity can carry out a young carer's assessment where your caring responsibilities are having a negative impact on you.
+• TEN North East can carry out a young carer's assessment where your caring responsibilities are having a negative impact on you.